 |Master's Thesis||30||4th semester|

-* Arctic Studies specialisation module under the Regulations and Curriculum MA in Culture, Communication and Globalisation – see section 23.
+* Arctic Studies specialisation module under the Regulations and Curriculum MA in Culture, Communication and Globalisation.

 Theoretical Semesters (1st and 2nd semester)

 The theoretical semesters include both courses and project work.
-During the last half of the semester, teaching takes the form of problem-based project work which involves students working in small groups with an often practically oriented tourism problem that is illuminated and possibly solved through the use of relevant theories and methodologies.
+During the second half of the semester, teaching takes the form of a problem-based research project which involves students working in small groups, often with a practically-oriented tourism problem that is addressed through the use of relevant theories and methodologies.
 Project work takes place in close cooperation with a supervisor.

-The courses of the 1st semester establish a common theoretical frame of reference with regards to the study of international tourism.
+The courses of the 1st and 2nd semesters establish a common theoretical frame of reference with regards to the study of tourism in an international context.

 3rd semester: Internship in a Tourism Organisation or Study at another university

-During the 3rd semester, you are free to choose whether you would like to do an internship or study at another university that offers tourism at graduate level.
-The internship is undertaken either in Denmark or abroad and lasts for 3-5 months.
-For more information about the Internship or Study at another university, please see Traineeship/Study abroad in the right menu.
+During the 3rd semester, you are free to choose whether you would like to do an internship or study at another university that offers courses relevant to tourism at graduate level.
+The internship is undertaken either in Denmark or abroad and lasts for a minimum of 4 months.

 4th semester: Master's Thesis